For more information about Drink In Life Book Club please read the Book Club page.

 “I’ve seen enough.
 I need a drink.” -The Guernsey Literary and Potato Peel Pie Society

-To pay tribute to Isola and her homemade Gin, this month Jill and I are sharing some of our favorite cocktail recipes made with JAZ Spirit Craft Gins.
+To pay tribute to Isola and her homemade Gin, I am sharing some of my favorite cocktail recipes made with JAZ Spirit Craft Gins.
 On my last blog post, Embracing Nature with JAZ Spirits I shared more about this Oregon Distillery and the Owner/Distiller Faith Dionne.

 “..her tote is filled with homemade gin-filled bottles.”The Guernsey Literary and Potato Peel Pie Society